ethereum/EIPs/SIPS/sip-63.md

 The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.

-**Trading Incentive Contract**
+**Trading Rewards Contract**

 When an exchange is made by a user on Synthetix Exchange, the amount of fees remitted (in sUSD) and the user the funds are exchanged `from` will be recorded in the `Trading incentive contract`.

 The total exchange fees an `address` generates during a period (tracked via `periodID`) will be accumulated.
 The counter is reset when SNX for the incentives is deposited for the period and a user makes another trade.
-The accumulated total fees of the previous period will be stored on the next trade regardless of how long ago the last trade was.
+The accumulated total fees of the previous period will be stored on the next trade, regardless of how long ago the last trade was.

-For exchanges occuring through integrations and exchange aggregators such as `1inch` there will be a function that allows an `address` to be passed through the exchange to be recorded against the originating address for the trading volume incentives.
+For exchanges occuring through integrations, and exchange aggregators such as `1inch` there will be a function that allows an `address` to be passed through the exchange to be recorded against the originating address for the trading volume incentives.

-The `trading incentive` contract will track the `totalFeesInPeriod` for each period generated by exchanges, which will be used for calculating the % of the fees an account has generated in that period and hence the % of the SNX rewards they will be allocated.
+The `TradingRewards` contract will track the `recordedFees` for each period generated by exchanges, which will be used for calculating the % of the fees an account has generated in that period, and hence the % of the SNX rewards they will be allocated.

-The snx rewards an account can claim for a period is calculated as:
+The SNX rewards an account can claim for a period is calculated as:

 \\[ reward = \frac{Account's Exchange Fees for period}{Total Exchange Fees for period} * SNX rewards for period
 \\]

-The `totalFeesInPeriod` will be stored and kept for each period once the new SNX is deposited for that period and closes it, resetting the balances for the next period to accumulate.
+The `recordedFees` will be stored and kept for each period once the new SNX is deposited for that period and closes it, resetting the balances for the next period to accumulate.

-This allows the account's to claim their trading incentives in any period they want in the future and combining multiple periods to claim.
+This allows the account's to claim their trading incentives in any period they want in the future, and combining multiple periods to claim.

 **Interface**

 ```
 pragma solidity >=0.4.24;

-interface ITradingIncentive {
+interface ITradingRewards {
   // Views
-  function rewards(address account, uint periodID) external view;
+  function getAvailableRewardsForAccountForPeriod(address account, uint periodID) external view returns (uint);

-  function rewardForPeriods(address account, uint[] periodIDs) external view;
+  function getAvailableRewardsForAccountForPeriods(address account, uint[] calldata periodIDs)
+      external
+      view
+      returns (uint totalRewards);

   // Mutative Functions
-  function recordExchangeFee(uint amount, address account) external;
+  function recordExchangeFeeForAccount(uint usdFeeAmount, address account) external;

-  function claimReward(uint periodID) external;
+  function claimRewardsForPeriod(uint periodID) external;

-  function claimRewardForPeriods(uint[] periodIDs) external;
+  function claimRewardsForPeriods(uint[] calldata periodIDs) external;

-  // owner only
+  // Owner only
-  function notifyRewardAmount(uint reward) external;
+  function closeCurrentPeriodWithRewards(uint rewards) external;
 }
 ```

 **Exchanger contract**

-Remit exchange fees generated by an account to the `Trading incentive` contract, storing the total fees for each account in the contract.
+Remit exchange fees generated by an account to the `TradingRewards` contract, storing the total fees for each account in the contract.

 Originator - A function to allow trading incentives to be recorded against any `address` instead of the `msg.sender` of the `synthetix.exchangeWithTracking()` transaction.
 It is intended to allow tracking and allocating rewards to the originating address if they are trading via DEXs and contracts.
-The `address` will need to be the one claiming the rewards from the `trading incentive` contract.
+The `address` will need to be the one claiming the rewards from the `TradingRewards` contract.

 **Exchange Partner Volume Tracking**